-- The goodwill impairment review requires the use of estimates related to future profitability and the cash generating ability of the related businesses.
+- The Group has an on-going legal dispute with one of its debt holders.
+The Group has assessed the likely outcome of this dispute and the amount it may be required to pay as part of the settlement.
+In doing so the directors have taken advice from the Group's lawyers.
+The assessment made by the Group in this respect is detailed further in note 30. - The goodwill impairment review requires the use of estimates related to future profitability and the cash generating ability of the related businesses.
 The estimates used may differ from the actual outcome.
 Details of the impairment review performed are set out in note 11. - The allowance for doubtful debts is calculated based on management's best estimate of the amounts which will be recovered from trade debtors.
 A proportion of the trade receivables balance is with individuals, for whom it is more difficult to establish a credit rating.
 Management are in constant communication with all debtors and assess the likelihood of recoverability on a regular basis.
 The estimate of the allowance for doubtful debts may vary from the actual amounts recovered if an individual becomes unable to pay.
 An analysis of the trade receivables balance and indications of credit concentration are provided in note 17.